-Whilst the Modern Slavery Act 2015 (‘‘the Act’’) does not apply to all jurisdictions in which the Breedon Group operates, we are committed to the spirit of the Act and expects all companies to comply with it.
+Whilst the Modern Slavery Act 2015 (“the Act”) does not apply to all jurisdictions in which the Breedon Group operates, we are committed to the spirit of the Act and expect all companies to comply with it.
 For the purposes of compliance with the Act this Statement covers the following companies within the Breedon Group: Breedon Cement Limited (CRN 08284549), Breedon Southern Limited (CRN 00156531), Breedon Northern Limited (CRN SC144788) and Whitemountain Quarries Ltd (CRN NI018140).

 Our business, structure and supply chains

-We operate as five autonomous businesses within the UK and Ireland.
+During 2020 we operated as five autonomous businesses within the UK and Ireland.
 Breedon Southern Limited and Breedon Northern Limited are both fully-integrated aggregates businesses with extensive networks of quarries, ready-mixed concrete and asphalt plants and well-established contract surfacing operations.
 Breedon Cement operates from two cement plants, one in the UK (being the largest independent producer of cement and one in the Republic of Ireland (one of the most modern in Europe).
-It also imports and exports cementitious products through three dedicated terminals in the UK and Ireland.
+It also imports and exports cementitious products through four dedicated terminals in the UK and Ireland.

 Direct: these are the suppliers of raw materials without which we could not produce our products and principally include: aggregates, bitumen cement, fuel (including electricity), admixtures and extenders;

 Indirect: these are the suppliers and providers of goods, services and facilities which assist in the operation of our business and include: labour, haulage services, operating equipment and other operating services; and

 Capital: these are the suppliers of capital items which we purchase for our business, including: fixed and mobile plant, buildings and other operating machinery.

 The Breedon Group is opposed to slavery and human trafficking wherever it might occur, and we have a number of policies in place to mitigate and manage the risk of such practices occurring in any of our businesses or our supply chain irrespective of the jurisdiction in which they operate.

-Our due diligence process
+Our due diligence processes